FederatedAI/KubeFATE/docs/FATE_On_Spark_With_Pulsar.md

 #### Deploy Pulsar

-The deployment of Pulsar is described in detail in [pulsar_deployment_guide.md](https://github.com/FederatedAI/FATE/blob/develop-1.6-pulsar/cluster-deploy/doc/fate_on_spark/pulsar_deployment_guide.md).
+ The details of how Pulsar deploy can be find in [pulsar_deployment_guide.md](https://github.com/FederatedAI/FATE/blob/develop-1.6-pulsar/cluster-deploy/doc/fate_on_spark/pulsar_deployment_guide.md).
 A user only need to add a certificate for the broker and open the security service port.
 The specific operations are as follows:
 1. Log in to the corresponding host and copy the certificate, private key, and CA certificate generated for 10000.fate.org to the "/opt/pulsar/certs" directory
 2. Modify the conf/standalone.conf file in the pulsar installation directory and append the following content